nitesh5695smilebots/classroom-/Readme.md

 ---

 <hr>
+<b>Note:- Above images are only for reference.<b><hr>
 ### Features:

 1. User login for student and class teacher.

 -  Student can see only his assignments and announcements.(use permissions and authentication)
--  Class teacher can create class and add students in that class.
+-  Teacher can register class and add students in that class.
+-  Student can login via email and password.

 2. Assignment

 - Teacher can Create, Delete and Get all assignments that are assigned by him.
-- If a teacher add assignment in a class then it must be accessible for all students of same class.
+- If a teacher add assignment  then it must be accessible for all students of same class.
-- Students can solve assignement and upload that in pdf/jpg format.
+- Students should be able to upload solutions in pdf/jpg format.
 - Teacher can check assignment and mark them as completed.

 3. Announcements <br>

-- A teacher can add announcement(e.g: holidays, events etc).
+- Teacher can make  announcement(e.g: holidays, events etc).
 - That announcement will be shown for every student of a class.

 4. Authentication

 - Login (mandatory)
 - Logout(optional)
-- Signup (optional)
+- Signup (mandatory)

 <hr>